|Other OH Resources|

 1917-18 WWI Draft Registrations

-Montgomery County Townships include Butler, Clay, German, Harrison, Jackson, Jefferson, Miami, Perry, Washington.
+Townships located in the County include Butler, Clay, German, Harrison, Jackson, Jefferson, Miami, Perry, Washington.

 Montgomery County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

-The following facts denotes exactly what death, marriage, birth, property, wills, and court records are typically in Montgomery County.
-The dates indicated listed below are considered the first noted records data for this particular county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Montgomery County.
+The years listed below are the first noted records with this county.
+See Also Ohio Corthouse Records Research Guide